Last updated: March 21, 2017

 Section 11 applies only to account balances held in U.S. Dollars, not bitcoin or other currencies.

 When you add funds to your U.S. Dollar Circle Account, the funds will be placed by us into one or more custodial accounts (“Custodial Account(s)”) maintained for the benefit of Circle users at one or more banks insured by the Federal Deposit Insurance Corporation (“FDIC”), which have been established to provide pass-through FDIC insurance.
 Subject to the limitations set forth below, this means that if a bank holding a Custodial Account fails, you should be insured by the FDIC up to the per-depositor coverage limit then in place (currently $250,000 in most instances).
-Note that the FDIC insurance maximum applies to all of the funds that you have on deposit with the bank that fails, including funds that you have in deposit accounts with the bank other than your Circle-related funds in the Custodial Account.
+Note that the FDIC insurance maximum applies to all of the funds you have on deposit with the bank that fails.
+Therefore, the amount of your Circle-related funds in the Custodial Account are added to any other funds that you have in deposit accounts held in the same right and capacity at the failed bank for purposes of calculating deposit insurance coverage.

 Your Circle funds will not receive the benefit of FDIC insurance before they are placed in one of the Custodial Accounts referenced above.
 In most instances, we will place funds into the Custodial Accounts no later than the business day after those funds are credited to your Circle Account.
 FDIC insurance coverage is contingent upon our maintaining accurate records and on determinations of the FDIC as receiver at the time of a receivership of a bank holding a Custodial Account.
 FDIC pass-through insurance protects funds placed on behalf of a Circle user against the risk of loss (up to the then applicable FDIC deposit insurance limits) should any FDIC-insured bank(s) where we maintain Custodial Account(s) fail.